 Cast: Allison Williams, Logan Browning, Steven Weber, Alaina Huffman

-Get Out star Allison Williams returns to the horror genre as the talent but troubled cellist, Charlotte, who travels to Shanghai to reconnect with her former mentor Anton (Steven Weber), who’s running a cello competition alongside his wife Paloma (Alaina Huffman).
+Get Out star Allison Williams returns to the horror genre as the talent but troubled cellist, Charlotte, who travels to Shanghai to reconnect with her former mentor Anton (Steven Weber), who runs a cello competition alongside his wife Paloma (Alaina Huffman).
 There, she meets another of Anton’s students Lizzie (Logan Browning), and the two quickly become friends.
 Shortly after their relationships turns sexual, Charlotte agrees to accompany Lizzie across rural China.
 Sounds lovely right?
 Nah, what follows is pure terror.
 If you’re squeamish, don’t watch.
 If you’re not, enjoy!

 The Prom (2020)